iorate/ublacklist/README.md

 | Yandex       | :heavy_check_mark: |                    |                    | :heavy_check_mark: |

 \*1 Only if "Always play videos on Qwant.com" is turned off<br>
 \*2 Only certain public instances are supported.
-If you want to add support to your own SearX/SearXNG search engine, please edit `src/common/search-engines.ts`, and then build the browser plugin manually.
+If you want to add support for your own SearX/SearXNG search engine, edit `src/common/search-engines.ts` and build the extension manually

 ## For subscription providers